Tips for incorporating organic pest management into your Growing Dome Greenhouse routine.

 Although these questions should be asked every time you step into your Growing Dome, pest management is most crucial at three times in a plant’s life cycle.

 Seeding, fruiting, and plant death are the times in which a plant is the most vulnerable to attack.

 1- Once seedlings have sprouted from the ground:

 At the beginning stages of a plant’s life, the ratio of soil to plant foliage is imbalanced.
 Having exposed soil means that your Growing Dome beds will likely retain more moisture.
-Unfortunately, high soil moisture is the perfect environment for pests, specifically the Roly Poly (aka, Pill Bug).
+Unfortunately, high soil moisture is the perfect environment for pests, specifically the Pill bug (aka Roly Poly).

-The best way to prevent a Pill Bug infestation is to strictly monitor soil moisture and ensure your beds are not accumulating too much mulch at this time.
-For more detailed information on managing the Roly Poly, click here.
+The best way to prevent a Pill bug infestation is to strictly monitor soil moisture and ensure your beds are not accumulating too much mulch at this time.
+For more detailed information on managing the Pill bug, click here.

 2- During initial flowering and fruiting:

 The process of fruiting draws sugar and water to the buds of your plants.
 This high concentration of sugar is the perfect habitat for pest to leach off the bioavailable nutrients.
 You may notice higher numbers of Mealybug during flowering and Thrips during fruiting.
 You can find a detailed article about Thrips management here.